gorpapyan2/Ararat-Oil/src/docs/cleanup-progress.md

 - [x] Update styled layer in src/components/ui/table.tsx
 - [x] Create composed layer for specialized tables
 - [x] Create backwards compatibility components
-- [ ] Create test files for table components
+- [✓] Create test files for table components
+  - Added test file for StandardizedDataTable component
 - [ ] Update all imports to use the new standardized components

 ## Current Progress